yardsale8/stat110_book/_sources/chp7/interpreting_slope_intercept.rst

 :math:`x` values around zero, we should not interpret the value of the intercept.

-To summarize, use the following advise before interpreting the slope or intercept.
+To summarize, use the following advice before interpreting the slope or intercept.

 .. admonition:: Interpreting the slope of the regression line is viable when ...